 Using static code analysis to improve code

 This tool is based/build on PHPStan and spots errors without running the code.
 It analysis your code and reports errors such as nonexistent classes and usage of deprecated code.
-To analyse your custom modules, simply run:
+To analyze your custom modules, run:

 Applying automated tests using PHPUnit

-In order to guarantee code keeps behaving as intended by the developer, unit tests should be supplied.
-When code is changed, due to refactoring, extending functionality or simply because libraries are updated, running unit tests can give you a (relative) quick feedback whether errors occur.
-Another advantage of writing unit tests, is that they provide in some way documentation about the implemented code.
-In this blog post we focus only on how to run the unit tests easily, the topic of how write proper unit tests and all possible feature that exists is out of scope.
+To guarantee code keeps behaving as intended by the developer, unit tests should be supplied.
+When code is changed, due to refactoring, extending functionality, or simply because libraries are updated, running unit tests can give you a (relative) quick feedback whether errors occur.
+Another advantage of writing unit tests is that they provide in some way documentation about the implemented code.
+In this blog post, we focus only on how to run the unit tests easily, the topic of how to write proper unit tests and all possible feature that exists is out of scope.

 Drupal (core) ships with a PHPUnit configuration file, i.e.,

 web/core/phpunit.xml.dist, which can be used to set the correct options for running tests of your custom modules.
 Although this configuration file introduces some overhead, the main advantage is that it's kept up-to-date by Drupal (which controls the PHPUnit version).
-In order to correctly execute all different types of tests (e.g., based on
+To correctly execute all different types of tests (e.g., based on

 SIMPLETEST_BASE_URL=http://localhost SIMPLETEST_DB=mysql://username:password@localhost/databasename#table_prefix BROWSERTEST_OUTPUT_DIRECTORY=/path/to/webroot/sites/simpletest/browser_output